Artistic Director Search Committee

 Volunteer activity has included Chair of the Board of Governors of the University of Guelph, Chair of the Board of the Oakville Hospital Foundation, Chair of the Board of Tafelmusik Baroque Orchestra and Treasurer and director of the Mississauga Golf and Country Club.
 He continues as a volunteer with the Oakville Trafalgar Memorial Hospital and with Tafelmusik.
 Dick also provides advisory services on Governance, financial matters and management.

 Dick is an avid golfer and keeps active through regular exercise and cycling.
 He and his wife Diane live in Oakville.
-They have 3 grown children and 2 grandchildren.
+They have three grown children and two grandchildren.

 Throughout his career Lloyd has also served on the Boards of a number of not-for-profit organizations including: President, Alternative Computer Training for the Disabled; Chair, United Way of Peel Campaign 1992; Chair of the Board, West Park Healthcare Centre Foundation; Vice-Chair of the Board, Junior Achievement of Toronto and Chair of the Board, Toronto Mendelssohn Choir.
 Lloyd is an avid proponent of accelerating the world’s transition to sustainable energy and currently serves as the Vice-President of the Tesla Owners Club of Ontario.